Frequently Asked Questions

 A: Visit our searchable grants database to see research for a specific disease.

-A: CHF does not have a veterinarian on staff.
-Your first step should be to contact your local veterinarian.
+A: Your first step should be to contact your local veterinarian.
 However, we do provide resources to find a veterinary specialist and basic information on some canine diseases.

 A: Each year, CHF asks Parent Clubs to determine their top five health concerns.
 This list is compiled and publicized to investigators through the Request for Pre-proposal and on the website.
 Not all Parent Clubs respond to this request, and there aren't always research projects going on to benefit every breed.
 CHF does make a concerted effort, however, to assist breed clubs in finding research that will be of benefit.
 And don't forget that just because a research project isn't "breed-specific" doesn't mean it won't help your breed!
 Often, genetic research done in one breed will benefit another breed.
 Since many breeds are related and share conserved parts of the genome, genetic findings in one breed provide scientists with a place to start looking in another.
 Additionally, clinical research (diagnosis, prognosis and treatment) helps everyone!